ajudges/people_counter/WRITEUP.md

 The process behind converting custom layers involves a preliminary check for unsupported layers using model and the device type, via the query_network method on the IECore class.
 If there are unsupported layers, a custom layer can then be added with the add_extension method using the required library and deployment device type.

-Some of the potential reasons for handling custom layers are...

 ## Comparing Model Performance

 My method(s) to compare models before and after conversion to Intermediate Representations